 Choosing whether to work with a professional – and deciding which type is best for you – is a very important decision.
 The most important question that you should consider before hiring an investment professional is whether the person is registered with us or with a state securities regulator.
 It is really risky to invest with someone who isn’t licensed and we urge you not to do it.
 Investor.gov has a free and simple search tool that allows you to find out if your investment professional is licensed and registered.

-If a broker or adviser has initials after his name, don’t assume that makes that individual better qualified than another.
+If a broker or adviser has initials after their name, don’t assume that makes that individual more qualified than another.
 These titles are not all the same and do not necessarily mean better service for you.
 In fact, the initials may mean that the adviser or broker can only sell certain products.
 Check the titles to see if there are limits on what that adviser or broker can sell.
 For instance, if someone can only sell fixed annuities, he or she may be inclined to recommend them for every customer.

 Check out this list from FINRA.
 It shows how some credentials can be obtained easily, and how others are hard-earned.